 How is an MI diagnosed?

-- Blood tests can help caregivers know if your heart muscle has been damaged.
+- Blood tests can help healthcare providers know if your heart muscle has been damaged.

 - A chest x-ray is a picture of your lungs and heart.
-Caregivers use it to look for an enlarged heart or fluid in your lungs.
+Healthcare providers use it to look for an enlarged heart or fluid in your lungs.